 How much of your referral traffic is converting into a contact or lead for your business?
 What networks are converting at the highest rate?
 This is important to know because it will help you analyze what’s working, and where you can make improvements.

-When it comes to social media this year there’s a lot to stay on top of, and tracking your social media KPIs is no exception.
+There’s a lot to stay on top of this year, and tracking your social media KPIs is no exception.
 Interested in chatting more about social media KPIs, or have a question?
 Drop us an email; we’d love to help you!

 And now it’s your turn!
 What other social media KPIs do you track and would add to this list?
 How often are you looking at your KPIs and making adjustments as needed?
 Please leave us a comment below!